 We think all of the following define a great direct mail campaign.
 We can’t include an entirely exhaustive list here, but all campaigns need to include the following:

-- Uses cleansed data – Data is cleansed through PAF and other means, this will increase both response rates and campaign ROI
+- Uses cleansed data– Data is cleansed through PAF and other means, this will increase both response rates and campaign ROI, through a more focused approach which removes duplicates, goneaways and deceased records

 The definition continues to change